Ahead of Hurricane Florence, Carolinians ignore calls to evacuate for financial, employment reasons

 As Hurricane Florence continues its charge toward the southeastern U.S., mass evacuations have been ordered in North and South Carolina as well as Virginia.

-Federal officials have begged those in the Category 4 storm’s projected path to get out of dodge and seek shelter that is safe from the hurricane.
-While still a few hundred miles from shore, Florence has maximum sustained winds clocking in at 130 mph.
+Federal officials have begged those in the Category 3 storm’s projected path to get out of dodge and seek shelter that is safe from the hurricane.
+While still a few hundred miles from shore, Florence is expected to gain strength and turn back into a Category 4 storm.

 “Now is the time to finalize your plans to get out,” Joel Cline, a tropical program coordinator with the National Weather Service, told Fox News Tuesday.